 - Voluntary Service Overseas on their arrangements with the Department for International Development and subcontractors on the International Citizen Service

-- Postal Heritage Trust on its financing arrangements with Royal Mail and Post Office in respect of its new museum and archive
+- The Postal Museum on its financing arrangements with Royal Mail and Post Office in respect of its new museum and archive

-- Advising on a number of the larger grant making charities on the reorganisation of Charity Bank following it ceasing to be a registered charity and in anticipation of an injection of new capital from Big Society Capital
+- Advising on a number of the larger grant making charities on the reorganisation of Charity Bank following it ceasing to be a registered charity and the implications of an injection of new capital from Big Society Capital

-- Assisting a number of major grant making charities on their subscription for 'social impact bonds' in relation to the Peterborough Prison Offender rehabilitation project.
-St Giles Trust, one of our other clients is delivering services funded by the bond on a payment by results contract
+- Assisting a number of major grant making charities on their subscription for 'social impact bonds' in relation to the Peterborough Prison Offender rehabilitation project one of the first of its kind.

 - Clients say he is "very good, flexible and positive," and that "he always helps us find solutions to our challenges", Chambers UK (2018)